 Look out for railroad tracks and cross them at right angles.
 There are fewer tracks these days, but there are still rough tracks and some at bad angles.
-Raise yourself off your seat and stand on your pedals to absorb the shock and lower the center of gravity.
-Unclip from your pedals as you prepare to cross railroad tracks.
-Watch out for other riders and let those behind know of your intentions.
-Angled tracks and low shoulders are major causes of accidents.
+Raise yourself off your seat and stand on your pedals to absorb the shock and lower your center of gravity.

-Get yourself in good physical shape.
-You should be in good shape and capable of riding those distances before you come on the ride.
-A good way to get ready is to join a local bicycling club.
-A sports health clinic can also provide you with suggestions for a good conditioning program.
+Train in advance and come in good physical shape.
+You should be capable of riding longer distances before you come on the tour.
+A good way to get ready is to join a local bicycling club or work with a personal trainer.